 Faith, not the law, makes us righteous

 The forgiveness of sins is proclaimed through the name of Jesus, and by him everyone who believes is freed from everything from which they could not be freed by the law of Moses.
 (Acts 13:38-39) By the mouth of Peter, God made a choice that the Gentiles should hear the word of the gospel and believe.
 (Acts 15:7) God, who knows the heart, bore witness to their salvation, by giving them the Holy Spirit just as he did to the Jews, and he made no distinction between Gentiles and Jews, having cleansed their hearts by faith.
-(Acts 15:7-9) There is no reason to put God to the test by placing a yoke on the neck of the disciples that the Jews have not been able to bear.
+(Acts 15:8-9) There is no reason to put God to the test by placing a yoke on the neck of the disciples that the Jews have not been able to bear.
 (Acts 15:10) Both Jews and Gentiles will be saved through the grace of the Lord Jesus.
-(Acts 15:11) We know that a person is not justified by works of the law but through faith in Jesus, Christ, so we believe in Christ Jesus, in order to be justified by faith in Christ and not by works of the law, because by works of the law no one will be justified.
+(Acts 15:11).
+So we believe in Christ Jesus, in order to be justified by faith in Christ and not by works of the law, because by works of the law no one will be justified.
 (Gal 2:16)

 It is evident that no one is justified before God by the law, for “The righteous shall live by faith.”
 (Gal 3:11) But the law is not of faith, rather a legalistic way of living.
 (Gal 3:12) Christ redeemed us from the curse of the law by becoming a curse for us – so that in Christ Jesus the blessing of Abraham might come to the Gentiles, so that we might receive the promised Spirit through faith.
 (Gal 3:13-14) By the works of the law no human being will be justified, since through the law comes knowledge of sin.
 (Rom 3:20) But now the righteousness of God has been manifested apart from the law, the righteousness of God is through faith in Jesus Christ for all who believe.
 (Rom 3:21-22) There is no distinction between Jews and Gentiles: all have sinned and fall short of the glory of God, and are justified by his grace as a gift, through the redemption that is in Christ Jesus, whom God put forward as a propitiation by his blood, to be received by faith.
 (Rom 3:22-25)